raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/keycloak/keycloak-architecture-plan.md

 Developer accounts for Grafana are **local Keycloak accounts** in the prod instance — manually created in the admin console and assigned to the `developer` group.
 This is a practical exception to the "Django is source of truth" rule: these accounts avoid requiring developers to exist in the prod Django database.

 Grafana currently runs behind the frontend nginx proxy at a subpath.
-Grafana **will be** moved to a public URL at `grafana.app.cloud.gov`.
+Grafana **will be** moved to a public URL at `grafana.tanfdata.acf.hhs.gov`.

 Role mapping uses a JMESPath expression on the `groups` token claim (no fallback — unrecognized users denied):
 ```